 SMOKING & ALCOHOL

 Smoking is one of the leading causes of cardiovascular disease due the negative effects the chemicals within cigarettes have on your health.
-For example, smoking increases the production of LDL cholesterol and suppresses the production of HDL cholesterol and is a vasoconstrictor (i.e. it makes you blood vessels smaller and harder for the blood to flow through) to name just two.
+For example, smoking increases the production of LDL cholesterol and suppresses the production of HDL cholesterol and is a vasoconstrictor (i.e. it makes you blood vessels smaller and harder for the blood to flow through) to name just two significant risk factors.
 There are no safe amounts of cigarettes you can have and some health benefits from quitting can be seen in as little as 24 hours.
 In fact, if you only smoke while drinking you are at an even higher risk as alcohol enhances the cancer-causing effects of tobacco use.

 There are lots of ways to quit smoking including Nicotine Replacement Therapy (i.e. patches, gum, lozenges etc.), medication from your GP (i.e. Champix), and/or counselling.
 One method that I would not recommend is e-cigarettes/vaping.
 E-cigarettes/vaping have already been shown to increase your risk of cancer from the trace metals found in the exhaled water vapour, and increase your risk of "popcorn lung" a condition caused by the flavouring that causes severe breathless symptoms similar to that of emphysema.
 It may also interest you to know that most “vaping” companies are owned by tobacco companies as many see this as the future of cigarette smoking, despite being very aware of the harmful effects that they can have.